ppicello/llamaindex-mongodb-GPT4All/README.md

 ## Possibile next steps

 - Levearage a vector database to store the indexes
+- Find a much more relevant example/use case
 - Integrate with [HuggingChat](https://huggingface.co/chat/)
 - Run on GPU (before that I need to buy a GPU lol)
 - Improve the Mongo Loader available in LlamaHub.
 You have too little control over the document creation.